 Several EU directives and national laws in European countries set requirements for continuous monitoring of flue gas emissions at power plants.
 The demand for emission measurements has only increased in recent years and the trend will undoubtedly continue.
-It is therefore increasingly important for power plants to have reliable information available on emission of air pollutants.
+It is therefore increasingly important for power plants to have reliable information available on the emission of air pollutants.
 A power plant’s license to operate can even depend on it.
 Because the reduction of emissions to desired levels requires significant investments, the implementation of reliable measurement systems becomes increasingly important.
 Read about our solutions for compliance measurements!

 EN 14181 Standard